Judge Finds Bad Faith in Farm’s Labor Talks

 “The judge basically said that Gerawan never intended to reach an agreement,” Elenes said.
 “There were all these other proposals they were making as well, like trying to get the union to put up a multi-million-dollar bond.”

-Schmidt ruled that Gerawan must stop engaging in collective bargaining with the UFW with no intention of reaching an agreement, refusing to bargain with the UFW regarding wages, hours and other terms, and interfering with employees’ rights to collectively bargain.
+Schmidt recommended that Gerawan must stop engaging in collective bargaining with the UFW with no intention of reaching an agreement, refusing to bargain with the UFW regarding wages, hours and other terms, and interfering with employees’ rights to collectively bargain.

-The company must repay its employees for the losses they suffered as a result of the failure to bargain, submit all payroll records, timecards, Social Security payments and other personnel records to the labor board, and grant labor-board agents access to work sites and more.
+He also recommended an order that the company must repay its employees for the losses they suffered as a result of the failure to bargain, submit all payroll records, timecards, Social Security payments and other personnel records to the labor board, and grant labor-board agents access to work sites and more.

-Elenes said it was a victory for the UFW and the workers, particularly because Gerawan must repay the employees and that the judge found contracted laborers are union workers.
+Elenes said it’s a victory for the UFW and the workers, particularly because Gerawan must repay the employees and that the judge found contracted laborers are union workers.
 He said the UFW has a list of employees owed and how to contact them.

 Meanwhile, Elenes said the UFW had been told oral arguments in the Supreme Court case over mandatory mediation will take place within months.